 Have you ever answered a 911 call?

 In the decades since racial equality was mandated by our nation’s highest court, we still fight black-white battles.
 I know most would think I’m a middle class white woman who can’t possibly understand why we have or need #blacklivesmatter.
 Perhaps.
 But I think it’s wrong and unfair to keep blaming absolutely everything on the historical oppression of black people.
-The legislators and the courts can only take us so far as a nation, and then you know what?
-Folks in these situations need to take the batons and run that last leg themselves.
-They need to improve their own condition and stop blaming others for their lack of opportunity or their heightened confrontations.
-Once I’d loved a man who had to strap on 40 pounds of protective gear every day just so he could help people who behaved like jerks, I grew cynical.
+Once I’d loved a man who had to strap on 40 pounds of protective gear every day just so he could help people, I grew cynical.

 Last night two police officers were shot in the head as they sat in their patrol car in New York.
 They had children.
 And they signed on with their dispatchers yesterday knowing that today is the day I could get killed.
 That is the life of a police officer, knowing that every day there is a higher than likely chance someone will try to murder me.
 Did you know that there’s more of a chance every day of a police officer catching something deadly from accidentally getting stuck with a needle than dying of a gunshot wound?
 Not even nurses play those odds.
 Still, they sign on to spend a large portion of their day driving around looking for people who need help.
 Last night was one of those times when words didn’t come to me.
 I couldn’t think of anything to say that expresses the injustice of those men losing their lives at the hands of a regular citizen out of pure vengeance.
 I never once heard anyone utter the words “hate crime,” yet there has never been a better example of it than the assassination of those two law enforcement officers.